content-left-bg.png

 • Where a school location is known, report to relevant director of a region/institute/statutory authority any allegation or suspicion of misconduct by principal/manager/supervisor, in writing for allegations relating to sexual abuse or likely sexual abuse by an employee.

-• Where a school location is not known, refer to Queensland Police Service and the Intake and Assessment team any matter of student harm defined as sexual abuse (definition) using the electronic lodgement service iRefer by selecting SP3: Report of suspected sexual abuse of a child by an employee, without unreasonable delay.
-The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake and Assessment team.
+• Where a school location is not known, refer to Queensland Police Service and the Intake Referrals and Partnerships team any matter of student harm defined as sexual abuse (definition) using the electronic lodgement service iRefer by selecting SP3: Report of suspected sexual abuse of a child by an employee, without unreasonable delay.
+The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake Referrals and Partnerships team.

 Principals/Managers/Supervisors:

-• Refer the details, management, findings and outcomes of any SP1 type incident to the Intake and Assessment team using the electronic lodgement service iRefer by selecting SP1: Report of student harm (suitable for local resolution).
+• Refer the details, management, findings and outcomes of any SP1 type incident to the Intake Referrals and Partnerships team using the electronic lodgement service iRefer by selecting SP1: Report of student harm (suitable for local resolution).

-• Refer particulars of any allegations of alleged harm as defined in this procedure the Intake and Assessment team using the electronic lodgement service iRefer by selecting SP2: Report of significant harm to a student as a result of actions by an employee.
-The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake and Assessment team.
+• Refer particulars of any allegations of alleged harm as defined in this procedure the Intake Referrals and Partnerships team using the electronic lodgement service iRefer by selecting SP2: Report of significant harm to a student as a result of actions by an employee.
+The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake Referrals and Partnerships team.

-• Refer to Queensland Police Service and the Intake and Assessment team of any reasonable suspicion of student harm as defined as sexual abuse (definition) using the electronic lodgement service iRefer by selecting SP3: Report of suspected sexual abuse of a student by an employee.
-The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake and Assessment team.
+• Refer to Queensland Police Service and the Intake Referrals and Partnerships team of any reasonable suspicion of student harm as defined as sexual abuse (definition) using the electronic lodgement service iRefer by selecting SP3: Report of suspected sexual abuse of a student by an employee.
+The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake Referrals and Partnerships team.

-• Refer to the Intake and Assessment team any allegation of a failure by an employee to protect a student from sexual abuse and/or failure to report suspected sexual abuse or likely sexual abuse of a student using the electronic lodgement service iRefer by selecting COC Breach.
-The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake and Assessment team.
+• Refer to the Intake Referrals and Partnerships team any allegation of a failure by an employee to protect a student from sexual abuse and/or failure to report suspected sexual abuse or likely sexual abuse of a student using the electronic lodgement service iRefer by selecting COC Breach.
+The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake Referrals and Partnerships team.

-• Manage any ongoing risk to students presented by the employee remaining in the workplace, in consultation with Intake and Assessment, without compromising any police or departmental investigation.
+• Manage any ongoing risk to students presented by the employee remaining in the workplace, in consultation with Intake Referrals and Partnerships, without compromising any police or departmental investigation.

 • Ensure employees undertake online student protection training when they commence work in a state school or other state educational institution and undertake annual student protection training updates.